isomerpages/moe-yiochukangsec/_sscwc/Primary School Registration.md

 Student participants will also learn technical knowledge and skills in video production to generate a 90- second clip.

+#### **Video Submission**
-**Video Submission:** Each team (Secondary School mentors &amp; Primary School participants) will submit its 90-second final video deliverable at the end of the two-day bootcamp on 8 November 2023.
+Each team (Secondary School mentors &amp; Primary School participants) will submit its 90-second final video deliverable at the end of the two-day bootcamp on 8 November 2023.

 ---